 Despite years of complaints to the AJC, to the BBB and setting up several blogs like this on the subject, the Atlanta Journal Constitution persists in throwing their unwanted advertising flyers onto my property.

 After some months with no such activity today Oct 4th, they are back at it.
 The whole subdivision (54 houses) now have these advertising flyers on their lawns, sidewalks and driveways.
-In my case I DO NOT want them but they pay no attention.
-It is time to boycott the AJC!

 In the April 13, 2010 reply to my earlier complaint Cobb County Attorney's Office Dorothy Bishop writes in part: "Neither the county nor the state codes include advertising matter in the definition of 'litter' which is prohibited under the codes. . .
 Even if the county might wish to limit the distribution of advertising, we are constrained by constitutional protections for freedom of speech. . .
 Our unavoidable conclusion is that a local government may not ban such exercises of free speech."